srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

     > **Note**: If you would rather use a different editor such as **code**, **nano**, or **emacs**, that's fine.

-1. In the vi/vim editor, scroll down within the file until you locate the **Certificate settings** section.
+1. In the vi/vim editor, scroll down within the file until you locate the **Manual provisioning configuration using a connection string** section.

     > **Note**:  Here are some tips for using **vi** when editing the **config.yaml** file:
     > * Press the **i** key to put the editor into Insert mode, then you will be able to make changes.